|Daily Mass available via webcam.|| Sunday:|

 Monday to Friday:

-We will revert to our normal Mass times as soon as circumstances allow.
+We will revert to our normal Mass times as soon as circumstances and numbers allow.

 The church is built on land given for the purpose by Valentine Lawless, 2nd Baron Cloncurry, whose summer residence was nearby Maretimo House.
 The building of the church commenced with the laying of a single foundation stone on the feast of St. John the Baptist, 24 June 1842.
 Building completed in 1845 and the church was dedicated on 14 September 1845 by the Most Rev. Dr. Daniel Murray, Archbishop of Dublin.